 Prior to coming to Alabama State, Alaribe spent eight years at Tennessee State.
-While at TSU, Alaribe was the Defensive Line Coach (2009-16), Recruiting Coordinator (2010-14) and Co-Defensive Coordinator (2011-14).
+While at Tennessee State, Alaribe coached the defensive line (2009-16), was the recruiting coordinator (2010-14) and co-defensive coordinator (2011-14).
 He spent the 2015-16 season as the Defensive Coordinator for the Tigers.

 The defense was led by junior defensive end Anthony Bass that was named OVC Defensive Player of the Year, FCS All-American and 1st Team All-OVC.
 Bass finished with 10 sacks and 14.5 TFL’s.
 Another defensive lineman that was mentored by Alaribe was three time All-OVC senior defensive end Antonio Harper who finished with 7 sacks and 13 TFL’s.
 The defense finished with (37) total sacks for the season which ranks 21st in the nation and (111) tackles for loss with ranked fifth in the nation.

 In 2012, Alaribe helped develop a Tigers defense that ranked first in Total Defense only giving up 361.6 yards per game and ranked second in Scoring Defense allowing 22.8 points per game.
 Alaribe also was selected to participate in the Bill Walsh NFL Internship with the Oakland Raiders for their 2012 fall training camp.